chanzuckerberg/saber/docs/tutorials/membrane-refinement.md

 # Membrane Refinement

-Membrane refinement is a crucial post-processing step that improves the quality and consistency of organelle and membrane segmentations.
+Membrane refinement is a post-processing step that improves the quality and consistency of organelle and membrane segmentations.
 This tutorial covers how to use SABER's GPU-optimized membrane refinement pipeline to clean up and enhance your segmentation results.

 ---